-In November 2018, the Sponsor purchased the founder shares of the Company's common stock for an aggregate price of \$25,000.
+In November 2018, the Sponsor purchased 5,750,000 shares (the "founder shares") of the Company's common stock for an aggregate price of \$25,000.
 On March 5, 2019, the Company effected a stock dividend of 0.2 shares of common stock for each outstanding share, resulting in 6,900,000 founder shares being issued and outstanding.
-In November 2018, the Company issued to the designees of EarlyBirdCapital, for a nominal consideration, the representative shares.
-Simultaneously with the closing of the IPO and the exercise of the underwriter's overallotment option, the Sponsor purchased 558,589 private units and EarlyBirdCapital and its designee purchased an aggregate of 128,411 private units.
+In November 2018, the Company issued to the designees of EarlyBirdCapital, for a nominal consideration, 300,000 shares of common stock (the "representative shares").
+Simultaneously with the closing of the IPO and the exercise of the underwriter's over-allotment option, the Sponsor purchased 558,589 private units and EarlyBirdCapital and its designee purchased an aggregate of 128,411 private units.
 Each private unit consisted on one share of common stock and one private warrant, resulting in an aggregate of 687,000 private placement shares and 687,000 private placement warrants.

-In connection with the Business Combination, (1) the Company issued 48,250,000 PIPE Shares for \$482,500,000, (2) all of the outstanding equity interests in Microvast were converted into the Merger Closing Shares (3) the Company issued the Bridge Note Conversion Shares and (4) Stephen Vogel, an affiliate of the Sponsor, converted \$1,500,000 in indebtedness owed to him by the Company into 150,000 private units.
+In connection with the Business Combination, (1) the Company issued 48,250,000 shares of common stock to certain investors for \$482,500,000 (the "PIPE Shares"), (2) all of the outstanding equity interests in Microvast were converted into approximately 210,000,000 shares of common stock (including the shares issuable pursuant to the Framework Agreement, the "Merger Closing Shares"), (3) the Company issued 6,736,106 shares of common stock upon conversion of an aggregate of \$57,500,000 outstanding Bridge Notes (the "Bridge Note Conversion Shares") and (4) Stephen Vogel, an affiliate of the Sponsor, converted \$1,500,000 in indebtedness owed to him by the Company into 150,000 private units.
 In addition, if, during the 3-year period following the closing of the Merger, the common stock trades above \$18.00 per share, 19,999,988 Earn-Out Shares will be issued to the former equity holders of Microvast.
-The founder shares, the representative shares, the private placement shares, the private placement shares, PIPE Shares, the Merger Closing Shares, the Bridge Note Conversion Shares and the Earn-Out Shares are being registered by the registration statement of which this prospectus forms a part pursuant to the registration rights granted under certain of the Subscription Agreements and the Restated Registration Rights and Lock-Up Agreement.
+The founder shares, the representative shares, the private placement shares, the private placement shares, the Merger Closing Shares, the Bridge Note Conversion Shares and the Earn-Out Shares are being registered by the registration statement of which this prospectus forms a part pursuant to the registration rights granted under certain of the Subscription Agreements and the Restated Registration Rights and Lock-Up Agreement.

-The Selling Holders may from time-to-time offer and sell any or all of the shares of common stock and warrants set forth below pursuant to this prospectus.
-When we refer to the "Selling Holders" in this prospectus, we mean the persons listed in the table below, and the pledgees, donees, transferees, assignees, successors and others who later come to hold any of the Selling Holders' interest in the shares of common stock and/or warrants after the date of this prospectus such that registration rights will apply to those securities.
+The Selling Holders may from time to time offer and sell any or all of the shares of common stock and warrants set forth below pursuant to this prospectus.
+When we refer to the "Selling Holders" in this prospectus, we mean the persons listed in the table below, and the pledgees, donees, transferees, assignees, successors and others who later come to hold any of the Selling Holders' interest in the shares of common stock and/or warrants after the date of this prospectus such that registration rights shall apply to those securities.